Hundred Waters: Hundred Waters (Album)

-The album's initial release on Elestial Sound was well received by critics, with Pitchfork giving it an 8.1/10 rating, praising it for its “unapologetic, real-time virtuosity, compositional refinement, and vision."
+The album's initial release on Elestial Sound was well received by critics, with Pitchfork giving it an 8.1/10 rating, praising it for its "unapologetic, real-time virtuosity, compositional refinement, and vision."

 Following the album's release the band was invited to take part on Skrillex's Full Flex Express Canadian Train Tour, which featured Skrillex, Diplo, Grimes, and Pretty Lights.
 Upon returning, the band signed a record deal with Owsla in August 2012 releasing a remix EP for Thistle featuring remixes from Araabmuzik, Star Slinger and others.
 One month later on September 25, 2012, OWSLA rereleased Hundred Waters' self-titled album, this time reaching a larger and more diverse audience.

 Following the OWSLA re-release, Hundred Waters debuted in the Top 50 on the CMJ 200 radio charts, resulting in a growing fanbase among college-aged listeners and inclusion in Spin Magazine’s 25 Must-See Acts at CMJ 2012.
-Stereogum included Hundred Waters in their 40 Best New Bands of 2012 and Top 10 Sets of CMJ 2012, stating, “Their arpeggios are classical, their sense of drama and space and volume is post-rock, their time signatures are prog, their delicate and interweaving vocal harmonies are choral.
-Live their beats were fat, with pockets deep enough to allure the hip-hop heads filtering in and out of whatever room I was watching them in.”
+Stereogum included Hundred Waters in their 40 Best New Bands of 2012 and Top 10 Sets of CMJ 2012, stating, "Their arpeggios are classical, their sense of drama and space and volume is post-rock, their time signatures are prog, their delicate and interweaving vocal harmonies are choral.
+Live their beats were fat, with pockets deep enough to allure the hip-hop heads filtering in and out of whatever room I was watching them in."

 Hundred Waters toured their first album extensively throughout 2012 to 2013, playing over 200 shows including direct support domestically and internationally for Alt-J and The xx.
 They also co-headlined a US tour with Julia Holter.
-The New York Times described Hundred Waters live performance as “a watercolor wash of possibilities, a suspension of time, an embrace of textural experiment and open-ended expectations.”
+The New York Times described Hundred Waters live performance as "a watercolor wash of possibilities, a suspension of time, an embrace of textural experiment and open-ended expectations."

 The Moon Rang Like a Bell

-Hundred Waters sophomore album, The Moon Rang Like a Bell, was released May 27, 2014 on Owsla in the US and Canada, !K7 Records in Europe, and Traffic in Asia.
+Hundred Waters second album, The Moon Rang Like a Bell, was released May 27, 2014 on Owsla in the US and Canada, !K7 Records in Europe, and Traffic in Asia.

 The Moon Rang Like a Bell was written and recorded over three years, with the band composing and producing over 60 songs in the process.
-Tryon said, “We made a lot of music over the last 3 years.
+Tryon said, "We made a lot of music over the last 3 years.
 There are about 60 songs, in a few separate groups.
 One of those groups is much more organic, pretty much acoustic.
 This one, The Moon Rang Like a Bell, covers the biggest range emotionally and is probably the most argumentative.
-It had the greatest attraction for us to finish, so we did.”
+It had the greatest attraction for us to finish, so we did."